matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   Need to specify any HMAC or access_token lifetime/ratcheting tricks We need to specify capability negotiation for extensible transports

-The mandatory baseline for communication in Matrix is exchanging JSON objects over HTTP APIs.
-HTTPS is mandated as the baseline for server-server (federation) communication.
-HTTPS is recommended for client-server communication, although HTTP may be supported as a fallback to support basic HTTP clients.
-More efficient optional transports for client-server communication will in future be supported as optional extensions - e.g. a packed binary encoding over stream-cipher encrypted TCP socket for low-bandwidth/low-roundtrip mobile usage.
+The mandatory baseline for client-server communication in Matrix is exchanging JSON objects over HTTP APIs.
+HTTPS is recommended for communication, although HTTP may be supported as a fallback to support basic HTTP clients.
+More efficient optional transports will in future be supported as optional extensions - e.g. a packed binary encoding over stream-cipher encrypted TCP socket for low-bandwidth/low-roundtrip mobile usage.
 For the default HTTP transport, all API calls use a Content-Type of ``application/json``.
 In addition, all strings